 A SIP trunk between Session Manager and a telephony system is described as an Entity Link.
-Two Entity Links were created; one to the Communication Manager for use only by service provider traffic and one to the SBC.
+Two Entity Links were created; one to Communication Manager for use only by service provider traffic and one to the SBC.
 To add an Entity Link, navigate to Routing → Entity Links in the left-hand navigation pane and click on the New button in the right pane (not shown).
 Fill in the following fields in the new row that is displayed:

-Name: Enter a descriptive name.
-SIP Entity 1: Select the Session Manager.
+• Name: Enter a descriptive name.

-• Protocol: Select the transport protocol used for this link.
+SIP Entity 1: Select the SIP Entity for Session Manager.
+Protocol: Select the transport protocol used for this link.

 • Port: Port number on which Session Manager will receive SIP requests from the far-end.
-For the Communication Manager, this must match the Far-end Listen Port defined on the Communication Manager signaling group in Section 5.6.
+For Communication Manager, this must match the select the Communication Manager SIP Entity defined in Section 6.4.

+Far-end Listen Port defined on the Communication Manager signaling group in Section 5.6.

 • SIP Entity 2: Select the name of the other system.
-For the Communication Manager, select the Communication Manager SIP Entity defined in Section 6.4.
+For Communication Manager, group in Section 5.6.

-• Port: Port number on which the other system receives SIP requests from the group in Section 5.6.
+• Port: Port number on which the other system receives SIP requests from the

 Session Manager.
-For the Communication Manager, this must match the Near-end Listen Port defined on the Communication Manager signaling
+For Communication Manager, this must match the Near-end Listen Port defined on the Communication Manager signaling